jowest90/streaming-data-pipeline/hbase-hello-world/src/main/scala/com/labs1904/hwe/homework/hbase_theory.md

 * Rowkey
   * Optimized for scanning and allows storing related rows.
 * Column Qualifier
-  * the name of the column key
+  * the name of the column index
 * Column Family
   * a group of column qualifiers
+* NameSpace
+  * A logical group of tables
+* Table
+  * A collection of rows
+* Row
+  * contains a KEY plus one or more columns.
+* Cell
+  * combination of a row, column family, and column qualifier

 #### What are the differences between Get and Put commands in HBase?
 - Put inserts rows into table